Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Quarterstaff
 - Attunement

-**Echo**: Whenever you deal elemental damage to a creature, you deal 2d8 thunder damage to a target, all creutres within 15 feet of the target must succeed a dexterity saving throw or take 2d8 thunder damage, halved on a save.
+**Echo**: Whenever you deal elemental damage to a creature, you deal 2d8 thunder damage to a target, all creatures within 15 feet of the target must succeed a dexterity saving throw or take 2d8 thunder damage, halved on a save.
 Once this effect is used, it cannot be used again until 30 seconds pass.

 **Tempests Servant**: Whenever you deal lightning or thunder damage to a creature, they are knocked prone.